mendix/docs/content/releasenotes/mobile/native-template.md

 `npm run configure`

-Native Mobile Builder writes to the config.json and commits assets to relative locations.
-The CLI then reads the config and handles, configuring the projects and moving any assets to the right locations for the projects.
+The Native Mobile Builder writes to the *config.json* and commits assets to relative locations.
+The CLI then reads the *config* and handles, configuring the projects and moving any assets to the right locations for the projects.

 ### Fixes

 * We fixed another case where Firebase might crash the Custom Developer app when enabling debug mode.

 ## 5.0.12